ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.11 =
+* Fixed issue with user submitted links not having a category assigned to them

 = 6.0.10 =
 * Fixes to link ordering methods
 * Fixes to bring back featured links to be displayed at top of each category